Taking Ryan to coffee

 It has been a bit over nine months working through it with people from across the business.
 And I really enjoy those types of challenges.
 Working with different people and teams, discussing numerous topics, looking at employees and their journey, looking at clients and their journey.
 You have to know the business, the strategy, and the offerings, and ultimately – how to bring it all together.
 That’s been a hugely enjoyable challenge.

 Could you please tell us more about the rebranding process itself?

 It was a cross-functional team of people from marketing, product, delivery, people and culture, and talent acquisition working on it.
-As we went through the process, one of the things in our team was that we were applying the principles and practices of VFQ (value-flow-quality).
+As we went through the process, one of the things in our team was that we were applying the principles and practices of Value, Flow, Quality (VFQ).
 So, we were delivering value early and often to people in the business.
-We were trying to optimize the flow, and also driving fast feedback from inside and outside of our business.
+We were trying to optimize the flow or work end to end, and also driving fast feedback from inside and outside of our business.

 Your brand is a reflection of your strategy which helps you connect with target audiences.
 Whether it’s employees, prospective clients, partners, or whomever you’re talking to, it’s about making sure that you can form a connection and build a relationship with them.
 So, in our discovery phase we were talking to the market as much as we could – talent, partners, and clients – and building up a really robust evidence base.